davidhu2006/cs246e-notes/Notes/problem_15.md

 Raising and handling an exception should not corrupt the program.
 - We desire **exception safety**.

 Leaks are a corruption of your program's memory.
-This will eventualy degrade performance and crash the program.
+This will eventually degrade performance and crash the program.

-If a program cannot recover from an expression without corrupting its memory, what's the point of recovering?
+If a program cannot recover from an expression without corrupting its memory, what's the point of proceeding?

-What constitues exception safety?
+What constitutes exception safety?
 3 levels:
 1. **Basic guarantee** - once an exception has been handled, the program is in **some** valid state, no leaked memory, no corrupted data structures, all invariants are maintained.
 1. **Strong guarantee** - if an exception propagates out of a function `f`, then the state of the program will be **as if `f` had not been called**.
     - `f` either succeeds completely or not at all, no in between.
 1. **Nothrow guarantee** - a function `f` offers the nothrow guarantee if `f` **never emits an exceptions** and always accomplishes its purpose

-Will revist, but now coming back to `f`:
+Will revisit, but now coming back to `f`:

 ```C++
 void f() {